aalfiann/reslim-tuber/readme.md

     Password : reslim
 5. All is done

-The concept authentication in reSlim
+The concept authentication in reSlim-tuber
 -----------------

 1. Register account first